Fine or penalty notice when flashed by an automatic speed camera

 - the notice of decision regarding the lump-sum fine; or

-- the written, reasoned statement of position; and
+- the written, reasoned position statement; and

 - proof of payment of the lump-sum fine to the Police, to the account specified on the notification letter.